borland667/tools/lmstudio_claude_bridge/README.md

 This is intentional.
 The current Claude Desktop 3P gateway validation expects Anthropic-style model names for the provider-facing ids, and raw Qwen ids were rejected as not usable.

+If you later switch the Sonnet route back to a different local model, update `labelOverride` to match so the picker stays honest.

 ## Claude Desktop limitations we observed